Scuba diving depths and how deep can you go as an experienced scuba diver

 Scuba diving is a dangerous sport and the statistics show that it’s even more dangerous than skydiving.
 This is why it’s so important to get trained properly and to take things slowly with scuba diving.

-If you are new to scuba diving, please take this advice...slowly build your depth up and don't go rushing in to going too deep too soon.
-There's plenty of time to go deep.
+If you are new to scuba diving, please take this advice and slowly build your dive depths.
+There’s no need to go rushing into diving too deep too soon.
+There’s plenty of time to dive deeper.

 What are common depths for experienced scuba divers